-In fact, 55% of shoppers are found to start their product searches on Amazon,
+- 55% of shoppers are found to start their product searches on Amazon,

-Nearly 30% of online shoppers use the ecommerce site search box,
+- Nearly 30% of online shoppers use the eCommerce site search box,

-and more than 50% of those who use the site search end up placing an order.
+- More than 50% of those who use the site search end up placing an order.

-While many ecommerce retailers have understood the significance of this and are actively seeking to enhance backend technology for their onsite search (as they rightly should!), most overlook the importance of front end elements that encourage shoppers to use the site search.
+While many eCommerce retailers have understood the significance of this and are actively seeking to enhance backend technology for their onsite search (as they rightly should!), most overlook the importance of front-end elements that encourage shoppers to use the site search.